juanchopanza/concourse-ci-formula/README.md

 * customize it
 * add TLS encryption
 * in any case: understand how Concourse works.
+* Customize the Minio installation.
+* Customize the Vault installation, which is a [Vault dev server] and completely unfit for production use.

 Unless you know SaltStack well, it is better if you use the official Concourse BOSH distribution.
-Same reasoning for the bundled Minio installation.

 ## Running the tests